Foreign Exchange Trading Guide

 We have taught thousands of traders how to make money in the Forex market and we can show that even a novice can do the same if you put in the right amount of time to educate yourself.

-Let’s start getting our feet wet and define what the Forex market is, how the Forex market work and highlight some features of the foreign exchange market.
-Last but not least, we’re going to give you a list of Forex terms you should familiarize yourself so you won’t look stupid.
+Let’s get our feet wet by defining what the Forex market is, how the Forex market works, and highlight some features of the foreign exchange market.
+Last but not least, we’ll give you a list of Forex terms to familiarize yourself with the market.

 Forex Trading Tutorial

-The Forex market, which is an acronym for foreign exchange market is the marketplace where currencies are traded one against another.
-The Fx market is the world’s biggest financial market in terms of daily transactions.
+The Forex market, a shortened term for the 'Foreign Exchange Market', is the marketplace where currencies are traded against another.
+The FX market is the world’s biggest financial market in terms of daily transactions.

 Forex trading works the same way as stock trading.
 The only major difference is that the Forex market is a decentralized market.

 In its simplest form, currency trading is betting that one country’s currency will rise or fall against another.
 There are numerous things that can affect the value of a currency to rise and fall.
-And you can use the FX market to speculate on these currency exchange rate fluctuations.
+You can use the FX market to speculate on these currency exchange rate fluctuations.

 The currency exchange rates change almost constantly during the day, which can give you additional patterns for trade setups.